 - Significant compromise of the spinal canal caused by impeding bone fragment or tumor

-Complication rates for vertebroplasty and kyphoplasty have been estimated at less than 2 percent for osteoporotic VCFs and up to 10 percent for malignant tumor-related VCFs.
+Complication rates for vertebroplasty and kyphoplasty have been estimated at less than 2% for osteoporotic VCFs and up to 10% for malignant tumor-related VCFs.
 The benefits of surgery should always be weighed carefully against its risks.
-Although a large percentage of patients report significant pain relief after these two procedures, there is no guarantee that surgery will help every individual.
+Although a large percentage of patients report significant pain relief after these procedures, there is no guarantee that surgery will help every individual.